learn-co-curriculum/dsc-introduction-to-time-series/README.md

 ## Summary

-In this introductory lesson, we learnt how to create a time-series object in Python using Pandas.
-We learnt to fulfil all the requirements for a dataset to be classified as a time-series by ensuring timestamp values as data index.
+In this introductory lesson, we learned how to create a time-series object in Python using Pandas.
+We learned how to fulfill all the requirements for a dataset to be classified as a time-series by ensuring timestamp values as data index.
 Basic data handling techniques for getting time-series data ready for further analysis were introduced.
-We also learnt how to explore the temporal relationships with line, scatter, and autocorrelation plots.
+We also learned how to explore the temporal relationships with line, scatter, and autocorrelation plots.
 We also explored the distribution of observations with histograms and density plots and change in distribution of observations with box and whisker and heat map plots.